shiftsystems/shift-mon/README.md

 To prevent conflicts in the future, I recommend copying the Ansible inventory outside of the git repo.
 I copy mine to the parent folder of the repo by running ```cp inventory ../```

 Next, Fill out the inventory by running ```nano ../inventory```.
-DO NOT EDIT THE INVENTORY IN THE REPO THIS WILL CAUSE PROBELEMS LATER.
-I will explain what each of the values means.
+*DO NOT EDIT THE INVENTORY IN THE REPO THIS WILL CAUSE PROBELEMS LATER* I will explain what each of the values means.
-* The host section requires you have one hostname software will be installed.
-Each line below that list the components that make up shift rmm. true means turn it on, and false means turn it off.
-If you want to use separate hosts for influxdb and meshcentral, copy the host block and change all components you want installed that box to true for each host.
+* The host section requires you have one host where software will be installed.
+Each indented line below  lists the components that make up Shift RMM.
+True means turn it on and false means turn it off.
+If you want to use separate hosts for InfluxDB and MeshCentral, copy the host block and change all components you want installed on that box to true for each host.
 * influx_fqdn: the domain your want InfluxDB to be on.
 Requires a DNS A and/or AAAA record pointed to it
 * grafana_fqdn: the domain you want Grafana to be on.
 Requires a DNS A and/or AAAA record pointed to it Grafana is not officially supported but there if you prefer it for dashboarding
 * meshcentral_fqdn: the domain you want MeshCentral to be on.
 Requires a DNS A and/or AAAA record pointed to it
-* nginx: weather or not to use nginx as a reverse proxy on all hosts.
+* nginx: whether or not to use NGINX as a reverse proxy on all hosts.
-* ansible_python_interpreter: the python interpreter that Ansible to use please do not change as this could cause Ansible to not work correctly or ignore the inventory.
+* ansible_python_interpreter: the Python interpreter that Ansible to use please do not change as this could cause Ansible to not work correctly or ignore the inventory.
-* ansible_connection: how Ansible should communicate with the host(s) use local if you are running the playbook from the host that you are running Shift RMM on if you are using a remote host or multiple hosts change it from local to ssh
+* ansible_connection: how Ansible should communicate with the host(s).
+Use local if you are running the playbook from the host that Shift RMM runs on.
+If you are using a remote host or multiple hosts, change it from local to ssh
 * title_text: "Title that shows on main page"
 * welcome_text: "tag line that shows on the login page"
-* footer_text: HTML that displays on the button left of every page.
+* footer_text: HTML that displays on the bottom left of every page.
 * certbot_email: the email address used for Let's Encrypt certs
 * mail_host: the SMTP server you wish to use
 * from_address: the email address email will be sent from
 * email_username: username for the email account that you wish to send email from
 * email_password: password for the email account that you wish to send email from
-* influx_token: Leave empty for now we will add our influx token after influxdb has been installed
+* influx_token: leave empty for now we will add our Influx token after InfluxDB has been installed
 * influx_org: leave as shiftsystems unless you want to edit a bunch of scripts later for custom branding.

 If you want to use your logo, replace the logo.png file with your own image.